Note: I presented this paper at the annual meeting of the Evangelical Theological Society on Tuesday, November 13, 2018, in Denver, Colorado.

 The Spirit is also frequently mentioned in Ezekiel while, as mentioned, being virtually absent from parallel passages in Jeremiah.
 Ezekiel prophesies that God will provide his people with a new heart and a new spirit (Ezek 36:25–27; cf. 39:29) and links the Spirit with Israel’s restoration from the exile (Ezek 37:12–14).

 Doubtless the most important passage on the Spirit in the 12 so-called Minor Prophets is Joel 2:28–29, the well-known passage cited by Peter at Pentecost.
-This is the perfect passage for Peter to invoke, as it like no other in the OT speaks of a universal outpouring of God’s Spirit on “all flesh” regardless of ethnicity, gender, or social status.
+This is the perfect passage for Peter to invoke, as it like no other in the Old Testament speaks of a universal outpouring of God’s Spirit on “all flesh” regardless of ethnicity, gender, or social status.

-Summary of OT
+Summary of Old Testament

 By way of quick summary, we’ve seen that the Holy Spirit is presented in the Pentateuch as an agent of creation, judgment, and empowerment for service.